jma1ice/newsletterr/readme.md

 ### v0.9.15
 * Managed users no longer show when pulling recommendations
+* Added warning message when email content is over 25mb

 ### v0.9.14
 * If recommendations are in email, email is sent to each user separately